aranryan/sf_2016/scripts/070_analyze_str_daily.md

 load(file=paste0(fpath,"output_data/str_daily.Rdata"))
 ```

+# I. Set up data

 Create a simple set of dates and days of week

 ```r
 date <- seq(as.Date("1970-01-01"), as.Date("2030-01-01"), by = 1)